Getting a Mortgage in Germany

 Credit history

-UK lenders may be more sympathetic when it comes to adverse, but it will of course all depend on the circumstances.
-You can download your credit reports beforehand to see how your record currently looks.
+UK lenders may be more sympathetic to adverse credit, but it will, of course, all depend on the circumstances.
+You can download your credit reports beforehand to see how your record looks.

-Visit our bad credit mortgage section or make an enquiry to find out your credit history could affect your options if applying for a mortgage in Germany with an overseas provider.
+Visit our bad credit mortgage section or make an enquiry to find out how your credit history could affect your options if you are applying for a mortgage in Germany with an overseas provider.

 Should I consider an international mortgage to buy German property?

-Although purchasing a property with German banks is becoming more commonplace, UK buyers may prefer to raise finance in the UK through an international lender who has a presence in the British market.
+Although purchasing a property with German banks is becoming more commonplace, UK buyers may prefer to raise finance in the UK through an international lender with a presence in the British market.

 This could be for a number of reasons: